loose-sef/unit-testing-junit/README.md

 ```

 Now you can use this method in a test to read the student scores from the CSV file:
+You can also remove the lines where we set the student scores in the `setUp` method.
+Pay attention that the list of student scores is not sorted, so you might want to adjust the implementation to sort the
+list.

 ```java
 class MathChampionshipTest {
     // other methods

     @Test
     @DisplayName("Template for reading student scores from a CSV file")
     @Disabled("This Test is just a template, do not add it to your test suite")